imirzadeh/epsl-website/content/authors/ramesh-sah/_index.md

   url: "https://rameshkrsah.github.io"

 # Short bio (displayed in user profile at end of posts)
-bio: Hi, I am a PhD student in the Embedded and Pervasive System Laboratory (EPSL) at Washington State University, Pullman.
-I work with Dr. Hassan Ghasemzadeh in areas such as robust machine learning and adversarial methods in wearable sensor systems.
+bio: I am a PhD student in the Embedded and Pervasive System Laboratory (EPSL) at Washington State University, Pullman.

 # Social/Academic Networking
 social: